edgeguide/expect/src/README.md

 ```

 #### requiredIf
-An element is allowed to be null or undefined if another value is null or undefined
+An element is allowed to be null or undefined if another value is falsy

 ```javascript
 const expect = require('@edgeguideab/expect');